1. HISTORY

 BIRTH OF STOCK POT MALDEN

-Stock Pot Malden is a shared kitchen incubator that was started in 2014 by a small group of angel investors (Co-Creation Ventures, LLC).
+Stock Pot Malden was started in 2014 as a shared kitchen incubator founded by a small group of angel investors (Co-Creation Ventures, LLC).
 The group includes culinary people, social impact entrepreneurs, business consultants and corporate executives.

-We chose Malden because of the rich ethnic and culinary tradition of the city and because the city administration was eager to work with us to create a regulatory framework for our shared kitchen incubator.
+We started in Malden because of the rich ethnic and culinary tradition of the city and because the city administration was eager to work with us and create a regulatory framework for our shared kitchen incubator.
 Together, we solved the compliance challenges posed by the newness of the shared kitchen concept, making it possible for us to accommodate multiple companies in a common space, in an innovative approach quite different from the single-owner restaurant model most cities are used to.

 STOCK POT MALDEN 1 OPENS UP

 In its first year of operation (2014-2015), Stock Pot Malden 1 was mostly populated by food trucks that were part of the first generation of food trucks serving the city of Boston.
-The number of food trucks has grown considerably since these early days, as there are now close to 100 food trucks registered with the city of Boston.
-We believe we are the leading commissary housing food trucks in Boston and Massachusetts.
+The market for food trucks grew considerably since these early days, as there were close to 100 food trucks registered with the city of Boston until the 2020 pandemic.

 In 2015, a few food product companies (bakers, ethnic meal caterers, powder drink company) joined the food truck owners and became member-tenants, creating a second pool of companies at Stock Pot.
-We have since then added new bakers, as well as juice and spice companies to our roster of food product companies.
+We have since then added bakers, charcuterie companies, barbecue providers, and caterers to our roster of food product companies.

 The 2015-2019 period was marked by the emergence of a new type of company: the centrally-prepared meal companies.
 These companies prepare full meals that get distributed to individual homes, to schools, to institutions and corporations that do not have an on-site kitchen, and to food pods and food vending machines.
 These companies are typically larger than food trucks or food product companies, grow faster, and often have access to venture capital.